kiriarf/CV/README.md

 ## About Me

-My name is Kiril Drobysevskij and I a recent Makers Academy graduate.
-Prior to joining Makers, I had been working as an analytics consultant for a year, where I gained extensive experience in data engineering and visualisation, as well as teamwork and project management best practices, such as Agile.
-In 2019, I graduated from UCL Economics and Business with First Class Honours.
+From a young age, technology has always been a hobby of mine: from keeping up-to-date on latest gadgets to building PCs with my friends.
+However, as I have progressed through my academic studies and, subsequently, my career I have realised that I wanted to join the technology industry as a professional.
+I have identified that my superficial understanding of programming is a barrier for my future growth, which led me to join Makers Academy, where I could build a strong foundation of programming knowledge.

-As I have progressed through my academic studies and, subsequently, my career, I have identified my superficial understanding of programming to be a barrier for my future growth, therefore, I have joined Makers to build a strong foundation of programming knowledge and switch my career path to software development.
-I plan to use this knowledge in conjunction with the data engineering and visualisation expertise I gained through my career to enhance my understanding of end-to-end software architecture and become an efficient developer.
+Prior to joining Makers, I have graduated from UCL Economics and Business with First Class Honours and worked as an analytics consultant, where I gained extensive experience of working in a team-based agile environment, as well as expertise in data engineering and visualisation.
+I am  seeking an opportunity to apply my skills and be able to take part in creating something new!

 ## Projects